-Like many kids in the 1960s, Earl Mullins was intrigued by outer space.
-As a boy, he spent countless hours outside on his back gazing into the star-filled sky.
-Fueled by the space race between the United States and the Soviet Union and man walking on the moon, his interest soon became a passion.
+As a boy, Earl Mullen’s spent countless hours on his back gazing into the star-filled sky.
+Like many kids in the 1960s, he was intrigued by outer space.
+Fueled by the space race between the United States and the Soviet Union and man’s first steps on the moon, Mullen’s interest quickly became a passion.

 While Missouri may not be the first place that comes to mind when you think of outer space, the Show-Me State is home to several spots that offer an out-of-this-world experience.

-James S. McDonnell Planetarium, St. Louis: View a realistic night sky with more than 9,000 "stars" projected on a 24-meter dome at the St. Louis Science Center.
+James S. McDonnell Planetarium, St. Louis: See a “night sky” with more than 9,000 stars projected on a 24-meter dome at the St. Louis Science Center.
 The planetarium’s Boeing Space Station exhibit features the future of space travel, while the Orthwein StarBay’s SBC Learning Center offers a glimpse of what it’s like to live and work on the International Space Station.
-The StarBridge exhibit focuses on navigation, operations essential for life in space and astronomical research.

-Challenger Learning Center – St. Louis: Learn what it’s like to be an astronaut, scientist or engineer on a mission to the moon, Mars and the International Space Station.
-Simulated space missions and science education programs are offered at the center, which is part of the Challenger Center for Space Science Education, an international non-profit organization dedicated to continuing the mission of the astronauts who lost their lives in the 1986 Challenger Space Shuttle accident.
+Challenger Learning Center – St. Louis: Learn what it’s like to be an astronaut, scientist or engineer working on a mission to the moon, Mars or the International Space Station.
+Simulated space missions and science education programs are offered at the center – part of the Challenger Center for Space Science Education, an international organization dedicated to continuing the mission of the astronauts who lost their lives in the 1986 Challenger Space Shuttle accident.

-Columbia Public Schools Planetarium, Columbia: A full-dome projection system displaying images of a star-filled sky and a library full of space-themed shows are offered at the Columbia Public Schools Planetarium, located at Rock Bridge High School.
+Columbia Public Schools Planetarium, Columbia: A full-dome projection system displaying images of a starry sky and a library full of space-themed shows are offered at the planetarium, located at Rock Bridge High School.
 The planetarium is open to the public on many Saturdays during the school year.

-Laws Observatory, Columbia: Located on top of the astronomy and physics building at the University of Missouri-Columbia, the Laws Observatory houses a 16" telescope for star gazing and an astronomy exhibit that includes a collection of autographed photos from NASA astronauts, engineers and others connected with the space program.
+Laws Observatory, Columbia: Sitting on top of the astronomy and physics building at the University of Missouri-Columbia, the observatory houses a 16″ telescope for star gazing and an astronomy exhibit that includes a collection of autographed photos from NASA astronauts, engineers and others connected with the space program.
 The observatory is open most Wednesday evenings, weather permitting.

 Bushman Planetarium, St. Joseph: A variety of science- and space-themed shows are featured at the planetarium, located on the campus of Missouri Western State University.
-The planetarium's dome is tilted instead of being positioned directly overhead, making viewing easier.
+The dome is tilted, instead of positioned directly overhead, making it easier to view.

-When planning a trip to one of Missouri’s space-themed attractions be sure to check their website for hours and show times.
+When planning a trip to one of Missouri’s space-themed attractions be sure to check their website for hours and show schedule.

 Written by Liz Coleman